jeffet/commpaper/README.md

 #### Step 6.
 Instantiate the contract
-Right click on `mychannel` and select `Install Smart Contract`.
+Right click on `mychannel` and select `Instantiate Smart Contract`.
 Select the contract `papercontract@0.0.1` from the list.
 ![Instantiate Contract](images/instantiateContract.gif)
 Instantiated contract should appear as shown below:
 ![Instantiated Contract](images/instantiatedContract.png)